7 Best Practices to Secure Android Retail Devices

 To learn how to develop a complete retail device strategy and secure your retail devices, download our ebook to help you gain key insights.
 It is important that you start today, because every minute of Internet downtime costs retailers an average of $4,700, this means maintaining your computing environment around-the-clock is the key.
 Time to tighten your application and device security.

 At Esper, we offer an intuitive cloud-based connected device platform for managing all of your Android devices seamlessly and securely.
 Whether that happens to be a kiosk, POS, or smartphone know that your assets are safe and secure.
 We also joined the API economy and as a developer-focused community, we’re passionate about changing the way retailers manage and provision their apps to create secure, seamless customer experiences.

-To find out more about how Esper can help retail device fleet management, get in touch with us at email@example.com.
+Get in touch with us to find out more about how Esper can help with retail device management.